kelseyhightower/confd/docs/env-getting-started.md

-# Quick Start with etcd
+# Quick Start with env backend

 ### Set some environment variables